-Mergers and acquisitions are terms that are used to describe the joining of two companies, but there are key differences in the two transactions.
-A merger occurs when two separate entities combine forces to create a new, joint organization.
-Meanwhile, an acquisition refers to the takeover of one entity by another.
+Mergers and Acquisitions are used to describe the joining of two companies, but there are key differences in the two transactions.
+A merger occurs when two separate entities combine forces to create a new, joint organization and an acquisition refers to the takeover of one entity by another.
 Mergers and acquisitions may be completed to expand a company’s reach or gain market share in an attempt to create shareholder value.

 What can Lions Assurance Financial do for you?

-Bank debt is a lower cost-of-capital (lower interest rates) security than subordinated debt, but it has more onerous covenants and limitations.
-Bank debt typically requires full amortization (payback) over a 5- to 8-year period.
-Covenants generally restrict a company’s flexibility to make further acquisitions, raise additional debt, and make payments (e.g. dividends) to equity holders.
+Bank debt is a lower cost-of-capital security than subordinated debt, but it has more onerous covenants and limitations.
+Bank debt typically requires full amortization over a 5- to 8-year period.
+Covenants generally restrict a company’s flexibility to make further acquisitions, raise additional debt, and make payments to equity holders.
 Bank debt also has financial maintenance covenants, which are quarterly performance tests, and is generally secured by the assets of the borrower.
 Existing bank debt of a target must typically be refinanced with new bank debt due to change-of-control covenants.

 Bank debt, other than revolving credit facilities, generally takes two forms:

-Term Loan B – This layer of debt usually involves nominal amortization (repayment) over 5 to 8 years, with large bullet payments in the last year.
-Term Loan B allows borrowers to defer repayment of a large portion of the loan but is more costly to borrowers than Term Loan A.
+- Term Loan B – This layer of debt usually involves nominal amortization- repayment- over 5 to 8 years, with large bullet payments in the last year.

 A portion of the purchase price in an LBO may be financed by a seller’s note.
-In this case, the buyer issues a promissory note to the seller that it agrees to repay (amortize) over fixed period of time.
+In this case, the buyer issues a promissory note to the seller that it agrees to repay over fixed period of time.
 The seller’s note is attractive to the financial buyer because it is generally cheaper than other forms of junior debt and easier to negotiate terms with the seller than a bank or other investors.
 Also, the acceptance of a seller’s note by the seller signals the seller’s faith and confidence in the business being sold.
 However, seller financing may be unattractive to the seller because the seller retains the risks associated with the business without having any control over it.
-Moreover, the seller’s receipt of proceeds from the sale is delayed.

 Securitization of the cash flows attributable to particular assets, such as receivables or inventory, may provide another source of financing when a secondary market for securitization of such assets exists.